 Every August, tens of thousands of participants gather to celebrate artistic expression in Nevada’s barren Black Rock Desert.
 This vastly inhospitable location, called the playa, is the site of Burning Man, where, within a 9-mile fence, artists called Burners create a temporary city devoted to art and participation.
 Braving extreme elements, over two hundred wildly ambitious works of art are created and intended to delight, provoke, involve, or amaze.
 In 2013, over 68,000 people attended—the highest number ever allowed on the playa.
-As Burning Man has created new context, new categories of art have emerged since its inception, including Art to Ride, Collaborative Art, Art for Social Change, and of course, Art to Burn.
-Written by Jennifer Raiser, with an introduction by Burning Man founder and director Larry Harvey, this coffee table book features over 200 photographs taken by Sidney Erthal and myself.
-The book is slated for publication in August 2014.
+As Burning Man has created new context, new categories of art have emerged since its inception, including art to ride, collaborative art, art for social change, and of course, art to burn.
+Written by Jennifer Raiser, with an introduction by Burning Man founder and director Larry Harvey, this 12x10" coffee table book features 170 photographs taken by Sidney Erthal and myself.
+Here's a short promo video: http://vimeo.com/93768982

 Americans are more dissatisfied with government than ever.
-A recent New York Times/ CBS News survey found that 84 percent disapprove of Congress and fully 89 percent say they can’t trust the government to do the right thing.
 While some of the public’s frustration can be attributed to economic anxiety and uncertainty about the future, it also reflects a litany of problems in government—from partisan rancor and congressional gridlock to the rise of big money and the growing influence of powerful special-interest groups.
-Any one of these problems taken in isolation would represent a serious challenge to our democratic process.
+Any one of these problems taken in isolation would represent a serious challenge to our American democracy.
 But taken together, they make it almost impossible for government to address the short- and long-term problems facing the nation.
 How do we get American government working for us again?
 This issue book, prepared for the National Issues Forums, explores the options.

 Immigration has been a source of America’s strength in the past.
 But as we work our way out of a tough economic recession and in the face of a growing tide of illegal immigration, some wonder whether newcomers are compromising our quality of life, taking jobs away from those already here, and threatening our security and sovereignty as a nation.
 Those who support immigration are often bent on helping or employing newcomers.
 Those in favor of restricting immigrants worry about the growing costs—both social and economic—of assimilating and aiding new arrivals.
 For their part, immigrants themselves typically want little more than a better life.
 Whose interests should be served?
 Can these often-conflicting interests be balanced?
 Prepared for the National Issues Forums, Immigration in America (originally published in 2011 and updated in 2013) explores these questions and looks at a range of reform options.

-Doing Democracy examines a burgeoning network of organizations that is inventing new forms community renewal and citizenship education.
-Their names vary—some call themselves public policy institutes, others centers for civic life—yet they share a common methodology, one aimed at tackling tough public issues, strengthening communities, and nurturing people’s capacities to participate and make common cause.
-This report examines the state of the network today, how it has evolved over the years, and what it has achieved.
-It also looks at how the centers carry out their activities, the varying orientations and essential practices that define their work, and some of the challenges they face in coming years as they continue to deepen and expand their efforts.
-(The report includes a preface by David Mathews, president of the Kettering Foundation.)
+Doing Democracy surveys a burgeoning network of organizations in the U.S. that is inventing new forms community-building and citizenship education.
+Their names vary—some call themselves public policy institutes, others centers for civic life—yet they share a common approach, one aimed at tackling tough public issues, strengthening communities, and building civic capacity.
+This report looks the state of the network today, how it has evolved over the years, and what it has achieved.
+The report includes a preface by David Mathews, president of the Kettering Foundation.

 This is a book about how to create social change and imagine a more perfect world.
 It brings together contributions from people like Jane Goodall, Alice Walker, Julia Butterfly Hill, Ben Okri, and about 200 others, myself included.
 Author William Murtha describes 100 Words as "a testament to the hopes, resilience, courage, and life-message of the visionaries.
 This is their story.
 And best of all, their uplifting and courageous stories clearly demonstrate much of what is going right in the world."
 While pulling together this wide range of positive vision statements, what soon became apparent to him, he says, was the amount of sacrifice that had to be made, as the visionaries fought to keep hold of their dreams and visions for a better future.
 Taking the road less traveled for those daring to challenge the status quo was far from easy and often involved a great deal of pain, retribution, and self-sacrifice.